ClickHouse/ClickHouse/docs/en/operations/analyzer.md

 ### CREATE VIEW with invalid query

-The new infrastructure always performs type-checking.
+The new analyzer always performs type-checking.
-Previously, it was possible to create a `VIEW` with an invalid `SELECT` query, and it'd fail during the first SELECT or insert (in the case of `MATERIALIZED VIEW`).
+Previously, it was possible to create a `VIEW` with an invalid `SELECT` query.
+It would then fail during the first `SELECT` or `INSERT` (in the case of `MATERIALIZED VIEW`).

 Now, it's not possible to create such `VIEW`s anymore.